hlobos/GroceryCo/README.md

 ###Limitations:
 - Advanced promotions (GroupSale, BOGOFree, BOGOPercent) have been added to the Promotions Model, calculations on applying the discount exist at (Cashier --> ApplyPromotions()) but return 0 (not implemented).
 My goal was to start small scale, getting OnSale promotions working fully.
 When reaching the advanced promotions afterwards my roadblock was on how to keep a clean group count of every individual basket item.
 But I feel there exists a better way, more research is needed to come up with a better idea.

+###Unit Testing
+- First hand try writing unit tests with NUnit, therefore UnitTests are lacking.
+Focused on (Cashier --> ApplyPromotion) to strengthen that method as applying promotions to items is an important function for GroceryCo.

 ###Assumptions Made:
 - Unordered list of Basket items (/Files/Basket/---.json) are assumed to be formatted by one item per line.